From Python Basics to My Own Django Server: How I Built and Self-Hosted My Website

 Setting Up the Server Environment

-Since I already had ESXi 7 running on my machine, I figured, “Why not shove another VM on here?”
+Since I already had ESXi 7 running on my home server, I figured, “Why not shove another VM on here?”
 It’s stable, fast, and makes me feel like I own a tiny, janky datacenter.

 The VM setup: